 - Fall astray of guidelines in more heavily regulated areas such as Healthcare & Medicine, Dangerous Products, or Adult-oriented Content

-If your Product post has been disapproved, those are good first checks.
+If Google disapproves your Product post, these are good first checks.

-Building and maintaining a trusting relationship with Google by submitting only Products that will be approved (as much as possible) is important.
-GMB notes in its Help resources that, “Submitting products that violate Google’s policy may result in the removal of the entire product catalog, including products that aren’t in violation.”
+Building and maintaining a trusting relationship with Google by submitting only Products it will approve (as much as possible) is important.
+GBP notes in its Help resources that, “Submitting products that violate Google’s policy may result in the removal of the entire product catalog, including products that aren’t in violation.”

 Enterprise brands also need to be aware that depending on how products are submitted, they may be subject to more than one Google policy.
 According to Google, “Free listings vary based on data requirements.
 For example, enhanced listings on the Shopping tab require more product data and require you to comply with both policies for free listings and Shopping ads.”

-Pay close attention to the reasons GMB gives for disapproving of a product and ensure all problematic issues are addressed before resubmitting.
+Pay close attention to the reasons GBP gives for disapproving of a product and ensure you address all problematic issues before resubmitting.
 Again, Usama Ali shows us what this may look like:

-Click through to the policies page and make sure you understand exactly what needs to be corrected.
+Click through to the policies page and make sure you understand exactly what you need to correct.

 Make your corrections and resave.
 This will trigger a review of your updated Product submission within 24 hours.